Choosing a Good Campsite

 Campsite at Lewis and Clark State Park in Montana

 Choose a Level Site

 This is a challenge at times, but is really important for a variety of reasons.
 For those times where it's impossible, we'll give some suggestions on what to do.
-In this same section, let's also cover setting camp on and elevated area.
+In this same section, let's also cover setting up camp on and elevated pad.

 Getting camp set up on a level area makes sleeping and comfort easier and greater.
 The key thing is that you never want to orient your tent and sleeping pads and bags with your head facing downhill.
 It will be a terrible night's sleep and likely find you waking with a throbbing headache.
 Additionally, camping on a hillside may have you discovering the drainage pattern runs right through the middle of your tent in a heavy rain.

 When you can, set your tent on an elevated pad area so that rain drains away from you.
 Many campgrounds have the sites set up this way anyhow.
 On rare occasions when all other possibilities have been exhausted, AND doing so will not cause ecological damage, you might dig a small trench around your tent, with a drainage outlet sloping away.

 Loon at Jordan Pond - Acadia National Park